flux-framework/flux-operator/docs/deployment/aws.md

 echo "${TRUST_RELATIONSHIP}" > trust.json
 ```

-Note that the default service account is "default" and for the namespace we likely want the flux-operator.
+Note that the default service account for the oidc provider is "s3-otomount" and the namespace is "otomount."
 Then create the role:

 ```bash